Chavakkad: Government

 The Chavakkad Panchayath was established in 1918.
 Later on 1 October 1978, the Panchayat was upgraded to the status of a Municipality with an area of 12.41 km2 and is divided into 27 electoral wards.
 In 2010, the electoral wards were increased to 29.
-The municipality has a total population of 37,789 and has a density of 3,045 per km2.
+The municipality has a total population of 37,789 and a density of 3,045 per km2.
 Chavakkad is a Grade-III Municipality and the headquarters of the Chavakkad Taluk.

 Chavakkad houses the Judicial First Class Magistrate Court and Munsif Courts.
 It also has a Sub Jail.

 Education

 Chavakkad educational district has 93 high schools, three special schools, one Kalamandalam arts school, two schools for the deaf, and a fisheries’ school.
 Kadappuram Government Higher Secondary School, M.R.R.M.H.S, St Joseph's School, I.D.C IEHS, St Francis ICSE School, Amrita Vidyalayam, Rajah School, MIC English School, National Huda School, Focus IEHS School, Sree Narayana Vidyaniketan Central School, and V.R.
 Appu Master Memorial Higher Secondary School are some of the prominent schools in and near Chavakkad.